kevin0820-dev/kevin0820-dev/README.md

-# 👋 Hey there, I'm @kevin0820-dev - your friendly neighborhood code wizard! 🧙‍♂️
+# 👋 Hi, there, I'm @kevin0820-dev - your friendly neighborhood code wizard! 🧙‍♂️

 - 🚀 Passionate about pushing the boundaries of AI and turning coffee into code
 - 🧠 Currently diving deep into the fascinating worlds of Generative AI and biomedical informatics